auramagi/swift-scoped-state/README.md

 }
 ```

-The read-only projection exposes bindings to writable object properties such as `title`, but it does not expose a binding that replaces `model` itself. `WritableConnection<EditorModel>` would expose both.
+The read-only projection exposes bindings to writable object properties such as `title`, but it does not expose a binding that replaces `model` itself.
+With `WritableConnection<EditorModel>`, the projection is a `Binding<EditorModel>` and supports both.

 ### Connection Sources

 Connection definitions can adapt several kinds of external sources.
+Each built-in factory combines a value available when the connection starts with a way to receive later updates; writable factories also provide a way to send values back.

 #### Observation

-An observation expression tracks every `@Observable` property it reads.
-Key-path overloads connect to one property; a writable key path produces a writable connection, which can also satisfy a read-only declaration.
+An observation expression tracks every `@Observable` property it reads and is reevaluated when one of them changes.
+Use the closure form for a value derived from several properties, or a key-path overload to connect to one property.
+A writable key path produces a writable connection, which can also satisfy a read-only declaration.

 ```swift
 let summary: Connection<String> = .observation {